 Navigate to Administration->cloud services->cloud management gateway.
 Initially, the status will show as “Provisioning.”

-SCCM logs related Cloud Management Gateway Setup
+SCCM logs related to Cloud Management Gateway Setup

 Open CloudMgr.log and CMGSetup.log to view the status.
 SCCM service connection point is responsible for deploying the CMG service in Azure.
 Let us cover more details about the logs, events, and troubleshooting in the next post.